-The Interviewer's Cluster Control Sheet (see Table 3) is similar to the Supervisor's Control Sheet, and helps each interviewer keep track of the households assigned to her.
-The field supervisor and field editor should review the Interviewer's Cluster Control Sheets each evening and discuss the results of the interviews.
+The Interviewer's Cluster Control Sheet (see Annex A4.3) is similar to the Supervisor's Control Sheet, and helps each interviewer keep track of the households assigned to her.
+The supervisor and editor should review the Interviewer's Cluster Control Sheets each evening and discuss the results of the interviews.